vithsouza/Barbershop/README.md

 # Barbershop
-Its a basec website from one of the courses that i took
+Its a basic website from one of the courses that i took